Sparse regular random graphs: Spectral density and eigenvectors: Estimating the rate of convergence of the ESD

-\item[(i)] Note that when $\zeta=0$ (i.e., the tree has only the root vertex), the equality is trivially true.
+where $\leaf$ represents any leaf of $\mathbb{T}$. \end{longlist} \end{lemma} \begin{pf} (i) Note that when $\zeta=0$ (i.e., the tree has only the root vertex), the equality is trivially true.
 We proceed by induction.
 Suppose the equality is true until depth $\zeta-1$.
-Consider a tree of depth $\zeta$ and label the adjacency $H$ matrix as above.
-Thus \eq \frac{1}{\sqrt{d-1}}H-z= . \en Here $u$ is the column vector representing the children of the root.
-Notice that $u$ is $(d-1)^{-1/2}$ exactly at the $(d-1)$ coordinates which are the last elements in each of the block matrices $H_1, ~\ldots,~ H_{d-1}$ and zero elsewhere.
+Consider a tree of depth $\zeta$ and label the adjacency~$H$ matrix as above.
+Thus

+Here $u$ is the column vector representing the children of the root.
+Notice that $u$ is $(d-1)^{-1/2}$ exactly at the $(d-1)$ coordinates which are the last elements in each of the block matrices $H_1, \ldots , H_{d-1}$ and zero elsewhere.
 The vector $u'$ is the transpose of $u$.

-We now use formula \eqref{invform1} treating the the final element $[-z]$ as one block.
-Thus if $\varphi(\zeta)$ denote the element on the left side of (i) above, we get $\varphi(\zeta)=F^{-1}$, where \eq \en Here ``$i \sim \Root$'' refers to the children of the root which are, in their turn, the roots of trees of depth $\zeta-1$.
+We now use formula (\ref{invform1}) treating the the final element $[-z]$ as one block.
+Thus if $\varphi(\zeta)$ denote the element on the left-hand side of (i) above, we get $\varphi(\zeta)=F^{-1}$, where

+Here ``$i \sim\Root$'' refers to the children of the root which are, in their turn, the roots of trees of depth $\zeta-1$.
 The formula now follows by induction.

-\item[(ii)] We will use the three term recurrence formula for continued fractions which we state below.
-More details can be found in the excellent book by Lorentzen and Waadeland \cite[p.
-5-6]{LW}.
+(ii) We will use the three term recurrence formula for continued fractions which we state below.
+More details can be found in the excellent book by Lorentzen and Waadeland~\cite{LW}, pages 5 and 6.
 Given sequences of complex numbers $\{ a_n\}$ and $\{ b_n\}$ and a complex argument $\omega$, one can define a continued fraction function with argument $\omega$ by defining

-By Lemma 1.1 in \cite{LW} we get the existence of complex sequences $\{ A_n\}$ and $\{B_n\}$ such that
+By Lemma 1.1 in~\cite{LW} we get the existence of complex sequences $\{ A_n\}$ and~$\{B_n\}$ such that

-where \eq A_n = b_n A_{n-1} + a_n A_{n-2}, \qquad B_n = b_n B_{n-1} + a_n B_{n-2} \en with initial values $A_{-1}=1, A_0=b_0, B_{-1}=0$ and $B_0=1$.